The Golem is a creature from Jewish folklore which was a clay figure animated by a holy man

 - The Eberron setting introduced golem player characters, in the form of the warforged race.

 - In the spirit of Frankenstein, golems in the Ravenloft setting are often animated by the sheer power of their makers' obsessions, rather than by magic.
 Such "dread golems" have a nasty track-record for turning on their creators, to whom they have a psychic connection.
+There's even a direct expy of Frankenstein and his monster as a Darklord duo.

 - The long and short of it is that D&D has had many golems and golem-type creatures ("Constructs") over the years, especially in 3.5.